Contrast-Security-OSS/docs/content/user/apps/DiscoverVulns.md

 ## Export Findings

-Export details on vulnerability findings from the **Vulnerabilities** page, a vulnerability's **Overview** page, or an application or server's **Vulnerabilities** tabs.
-Click the **Export** icon to choose either CSV or XML formats for the grouping of libraries that you want to include in the report.
+Export details on vulnerability findings from the **Vulnerabilities** page, a vulnerability's overview page, or the **Vulnerabilities** tab from an application or server's overview page.
+Click the **Export** icon to choose either CSV or XML formats for the grouping of vulnerabilities that you want to include in the report.

 <a href="assets/images/Vuln-export-options.png" rel="lightbox" title="Vulnerability export options"><img class="thumbnail" src="assets/images/Vuln-export-options.png"/></a>